-The characteristics of informal like-minded institutions (4) make them the best situated to meet the three complexityrelated challenges identified with emerging problems: transversality, negative externalities, and lack of precedent.
+The characteristics of informal like-minded institutions (4) make them the best situated to meet the three complexity-related challenges identified with emerging problems: transversality, negative externalities, and lack of precedent.
 The flexible scope of these institutions makes them better able to address these problems than their counterparts.
 In addition, these institutions are more likely to reach the required level of consensus to address these problems than diverse membership institutions.
 Even when solutions to emerging problems require buy-in from a range of states that is broader than a subset of like-minded states, informal like-minded institutions can serve as test labs for future global solutions, as first movers setting trends for other states and institutions, as orchestrators of their activities, or as the creators of new institutions.
 While like-minded informal institutions, such as the G7, are often derided for being elitist or 'talking shops', we suggest that they are well adapted to play an important role in exploring the unknown and addressing the flow of emerging problems in our complex world.

-Membership Heterogeneity Diverse Like-minded Formality Formal UN, ILO, Paris Agreement (1) NATO, OECD, EU (2) Informal G20, Trilateral Summit (3) G7, Concert of Europe (4)
+Table 1.
+Institutional membership and formality Membership Heterogeneity Diverse Like-minded UN, ILO, Paris NATO, OECD, EU Formality Formal Agreement (2) (1) G20, Trilateral G7, Concert of Informal Summit Europe